Select:

 Quarks

-Murray Gell-Mann and George Zweig first suggested, in 1964, that the many particles then known could be made up from just three fundamental particles; the up, down and strange quarks.
+Murray Gell-Mann and George Zweig, independently, first suggested, in 1964, that the many particles then known could be made up from just three fundamental particles; the up, down and strange quarks.
 Gell-Mann suggested the name "quarks", from the James Joyce novel Finnegan's Wake: "Three quarks for Muster Mark!", but he intended it to sound like "kwork".
 Subsequently, another three were identified giving us the six quarks.
-Originally, the top and bottom quarks were called "truth" and "beauty" respectively, but this fell out of use.
-Personally, I prefer the older terms!
-Quark masses vary enormously with the heaviest, the "top" being around 60,000 times heavier than the lightest.
+Quark rest masses vary enormously with the heaviest, the top quark at 172.9 GeV, being around 85,000 times heavier than the lightest, the up quark at 2.01Mev.
 Why?
 No one knows - yet!

 Up & Down Quarks